Quit Smoking to Reduce Health Insurance Costs

 How Much Does Smoking Really Cost?

-Each pack of cigarettes also costs you $35 in health-related expenses.
-That cost includes treatment for the negative medical health effects of smoking and higher health insurance rates.
+Each pack of cigarettes also costs you about $35 in health-related expenses.
+That figure includes treatment for smoking-related medical conditions and higher health insurance rates.

 What Health Issues are Caused by Smoking?